adrianylee/BENG183_Snakemake/snakemake.md

 order and with the appropriate inputs. **Snakemake** has become a widely adopted workflow management system in computational biology because of its clear syntax, strong emphasis on reproducibility, and ability to scale from single-machine analyses to large high-performance computing environments.
-By formally defining dependencies and execution logic, Snakemake addresses many limitations inherent to traditional ad hoc bash pipelines—such as fragility, lack of provenance tracking, and difficulty scaling—while providing a robust and transparent foundation for sustainable data analysis.
+By formally defining dependencies and execution logic, Snakemake addresses many limitations inherent to traditional ad hoc bash pipelines, such as fragility, lack of provenance tracking, and difficulty scaling, while providing a robust and transparent foundation for sustainable data analysis.

 ![alt text](snakemaketraits.png)